Dhanya Rajendran: Career

 Dhanya Rajendran started her career by working for Kerala's first 24-hour news channel India Vision in 2003.
 In 2004, she moved to New Indian Express in Chennai.
 She subsequently moved to working for Times Now as a reporter in 2005 and went on to become its bureau chief of South India.
 Along with her husband Vignesh Vellore and Chitra Subramaniam, she then went on to co-found The News Minute, a digital news website focussing on the news coverage of the southern states of India in 2014.
 Dhanya is also a member of The Network for Women in Media, India.

-Dhanya once remarked at while she always knew she wanted to be on television, it was a coverage of the Devagowda Government falling down, by Barkha Dutt and Rajdeep Sardesai, where they were angry on the behalf of he Indian people, that inspired her to pursue journalism.
+Dhanya once remarked at while she always knew she wanted to be on television, it was a coverage of the Devagowda Government falling down, by Barkha Dutt and Rajdeep Sardesai, where they were angry on the behalf of the Indian people, that inspired her to pursue journalism.
 She said media struck her as a space where she could speak up for other people, at the Wayanad Literature Festival.